AbhishekPratik1810/Sudkou-Solver/README.md

-# Sudkou-Solver
+# Sudoku-Solver
-A Sudoku-Solver, created using C programming in 2018
+A Sudoku-Solver, created using C programming in 2018.

+The algorithm is designed using recursion